xsitemanage/3rd-party-examples/README.md

 ### Paging
 Api endpoints thay may return large set of results may implement paging.
-In case there are too many results to fit in a single response, such api includes field `lastEvaluatedKey` in its response.
-The next page is fetched by sending the received value back in a field with the same name `lastEvaluatedKey`.
+In case there are too many results to fit in a single response, such api includes field `nextToken` in its response.
+The next page is fetched by sending the received value back in a field with the same name `nextToken`.

 Note that any endpoint listed here are supporting paging may change its maximum page size in the future.
 Some apis are initially implemented with huge page